android/ndk-samples/endless-tunnel/README.md

 Endless Tunnel is a sample game that shows how to:
 - use the Android Studio C++ support
 - implement a game using Android native glue
-- implement joystick support, including robust DPAD navigation for no-touch screens
+- implement joystick support, including robust DPAD navigation for non-touch screens

 It is NOT the goal of this sample to show the best way to write the game logic, load resources, etc. The game itself was intentionally